Poll: As Coronavirus Spreads, Fewer Americans See Pandemic As A Real Threat

 And a majority of Republicans — 54% — now say the response to the coronavirus is overblown, a significant jump from last month, when about 23% of Republicans held that view.

 Fewer independents, too, see the coronavirus as a real threat.
-Fifty percent of them view it as such now, compared to 64% of independents last month who said the virus was legitimately threatening.
+Fifty percent of them view it as such now, compared with 64% of independents last month who said the virus was legitimately threatening.

 Democrats remained the most unchanged on this question.
-An increasingly number of them — 76% — now say the danger of the coronavirus is real, up from 70% last month.
+An increasing number of them — 76% — now say the danger of the coronavirus is real, up from 70% last month.

 Respondents' rationale